We're here to help you keep moving forward, no matter what your plans are.

 While tips aren’t included in a photographer’s package, they are certainly something you should factor into your wedding photography budget.
-If your photographer owns his or her business, you don’t need to tip, but if he or she works for a larger company, a $100 to $200 tip is a nice gesture.
+We recommend tipping your wedding photographer between $100 to $200.
 You should also write an online review for your photographer as an added thank-you.

 Wedding photographers are usually among the first vendors couples book after they secure their venue.
 We recommend starting the search for your photographer about 11 months before your big day.